 When I see the visible changes of the seasons, I’m ultimately reminded of what God’s Word says about it all.
 In the case of Springtime, it’s all about life and renewal.

-This year, I’ve been looking through verses that speak in some way about new life.
+And that normally leads me to look through verses that speak in some way about new life.

 10 Encouraging Bible Verses on New Life